Landlord AdviceWhat Certificates Do You Need To Rent Out Your Property

 Damage can happen due to the tenant’s misuse or abuse of the assets in the rented property.
 The damage should be reported to the landlord as soon as possible.
 If the landlord agrees, tenants might be able to arrange a replacement or repair of the broken items themselves.
 However, a landlord can deny a repair, and as a result, deduct the repair costs from the security deposit, or, if tenants leave the property without paying for the damage, take legal actions against them.

 To identify if the property has been damaged or depreciated over time, everything should be documented.
-A well-conducted property inventory report will help you monitor the conditions of the property, fixtures and fittings, furniture and goods before and after the tenancy agreement.
+A good piece of advice for landlords is to have a well-conducted property inventory report – it will help you monitor the conditions of the property, fixtures and fittings, furniture and goods before and after the tenancy agreement.
 Such reports are signed by both sides, meaning that if any damage disputes arise, the official document is there to resolve them.

 If tenants ever experience any damage from neighbours, like leaks or damage to the structures of the property caused by the neighbour’s construction works, then it is the landlord’s responsibility to deal with the situation.
 The landlord can ask the neighbours to pay for the damage or take them to court if they refuse.